Slavko Petrović: Sloboda Tuzla

 In September 2017, Petrović was named the new manager of Sloboda Tuzla, after Vlado Jagodić left the club.
 He led Sloboda to the 2017–18 Bosnian cup semi-final, where the club lost to eventual cup winners Željezničar.
 Petrović also led Sloboda to a 10th-place finish in the league.
 Before the beginning of the 2018–19 season, Petrović left Sloboda.

 Return to Radnik Bijeljina

 On 13 January 2020, Petrović returned to Radnik Bijeljina 3 1/2 years after leaving the club back in the summer of 2016.
 In his first game back, Petrović's team drew against his former club Željezničar 0–0 in a league match on 22 February 2020.
 His first win since his return to Radnik came on 7 March 2020, a 5–1 home win against Zvijezda 09.
 Petrović decided to leave Radnik on 16 November 2020, saying that pressure and constant threats from fans forced him to make that decision.

 Olimpik

 On 12 December 2020, Petrović became the new manager of Olimpik.
 In his first league game as Olimpik manager, Petrović's team beat fis former club Radnik Bijeljina on the same day that he became manager.
 After the end of the 2020–21 season and Olimpik's relegation, Petrović left the club.

+Spartak Subotica

+On 18 April 2022, Petrović was appointed manager of Serbian SuperLiga side Spartak Subotica.
+He successfully led the club to safety from relegation in the remainder of the season.
+On 20 September 2022, Petrović left Spartak by mutual consent.

+Tuzla City

+On 8 January 2024, Petrović returned to the Bosnian Premier League, becoming manager of relegation threatened Tuzla City.
+His first match in charge was against Velež Mostar in the Bosnian Cup on 9 February 2024, which ended in a 3–2 defeat.
+Following two more league defeats to Borac Banja Luka and Posušje, Petrović recorded his first win as Tuzla City manager on 2 March 2024, a 2–0 home victory against Zvijezda 09.
+Following a 5–1 home defeat to Sarajevo on 29 March, he terminated his contract and left the club on 31 March.